-Aggregation functions include count, sum, min, max, avg, std, variance, and others.
-Aggregation functions can only be used in the definitions of new attributes within the aggregation.
+Aggregation functions include count, sum, min, max, avg, median, percentile, stdev, var, and others.
+Aggregation functions can only be used in the definitions of new attributes within the aggr operator.

 As with proj, the output of aggr has the same entity class, the same primary key, and the same number of elements as tab.
 Primary key attributes are always included in the output and may be renamed, just like in proj.